spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202307.0/glue-api/data-exchange-api/install-the-data-exchange-api.md

 ---
-title: Install Data Exchange API
+title: Install the Data Exchange API
-description: Learn how to install Data Exchange API
+description: Learn how to install the Data Exchange API
 last_updated: June 22, 2023
 template: feature-integration-guide-template
 redirect_from: